SAP SE – Annual report – 31 December 2025

 ▪ Acquisition-related third-party expenses

-- Expenses for regulatory compliance matters associated with the provision for (potential) penalties arising from certain ongoing governmental investigations into our business operations, which are described in the Notes to the Consolidated Financial Statements 2024, Note (G.3), and are limited to the scope of IAS 37.
+- Expenses for regulatory compliance matters associated with the provision for (potential) penalties arising from certain ongoing governmental investigations into our business operations, which are described in the Notes to the Consolidated Financial Statements 2025, Note (G.3), and are strictly limited to the scope of IAS 37.

 Non-Operating Income, Net (Non-IFRS)